Alison Collins: Recall election

 Supporters of the recall accused Collins of negligence, expressing anger that public school remained closed in 2020-2021 while other districts and private schools opened in the Bay Area.
 They also accused Collins of misplaced priorities focusing on school renaming and Lowell High School admissions as students were struggling with distance learning.
 The recall supporters cited Collins's tweets about Asian Americans, and the subsequent lawsuit against the school district and her fellow commissioners, as additional reasons to remove her from office.

 Local politicians and public officials supporting the recall of Collins included Mayor London Breed, State Senator Scott Wiener, chief public defender and former president of the Board of Supervisors Matt Gonzalez, California State Treasurer Fiona Ma, supervisor Matt Haney, supervisor Rafael Mandelman, supervisor Hillary Ronan, former supervisor David Campos, former chair of California Democratic Party John Burton, and former Mayor Art Agnos.
 Local publications San Francisco Chronicle, San Francisco Examiner, and Bay Area Reporter also endorsed the recall.

 Collins called the recall campaign "a move toward mayoral control and less local control … for parents who are immigrants who can vote".
 She called the recall campaign "politically motivated" and stated that “When I see certain people getting upset, I know I’m doing the right thing".
 She said the recall is "clearly an attack on democracies" orchestrated by "billionaires" and conservative think tanks, and "I'm actually really proud of my work on the board", she stated.

 Recall critics called the election a waste of money and time when voters could vote on Collins's re-election nine months later in November 2022, and some opposed recalls in general.
 Recall opponents included former Assembly Member Tom Ammiano and Supervisors Shamann Walton and Dean Preston.
-The teacher's union, United Educators of San Francisco, also opposed the recall.
+The teachers' union, United Educators of San Francisco, also opposed the recall.

 On February 15, 2022, Collins was ousted from office by 76% of the vote.
 The other two commissioners on the ballot, Gabriela Lopez and Faauuga Moliga were also ousted with 72% and 69% of the vote respectively.
 These three commissioners became the first members of the school board to be recalled in the history of San Francisco.
 It was the first successful San Francisco recall since the ouster of State Senator Edwin Grant in 1914.
 The turn out for the election was 36% of the electorate.
 More people voted to oust the commissioners than had voted for them in 2018.
 A majority of voters in every neighborhood in San Francisco supported the removal of Collins.

 Personal life

 Collins is married to real estate developer Chris Collins, a principal at Urban Pacific Development, LLC.
 Alison Collins owns a consulting company, Falcon Pacific LLC, which receives income from Urban Pacific.
-The couple lives in Russian Hill neighborhood of San Francisco with their daughter.
+The couple lives in Russian Hill neighborhood of San Francisco with their daughters.